 Crucially, we want to understand what policies can raise the growth rate while also ensuring that faster growth translates into higher pay for ordinary households and reduced inequalities across regions and generations.
 And all proposals must be environmentally sustainable, accelerate decarbonisation, and ensure that the UK meets its international commitments and its responsibilities to present and future generations.

-In offering what we believe to be the third biggest economics prize after Nobel and Wolfson, we hope to encourage contributions from a wide range of individuals, groups and organisations from the policymaking world and beyond, and spark a diverse debate about the best way to fix the UK’s longstanding economic weaknesses and get our growth rate up.
+In offering what we believe to be the third biggest economics prize after Nobel and Wolfson, we wanted to encourage contributions from a wide range of individuals, groups and organisations from the policymaking world and beyond, and spark a diverse debate about the best way to fix the UK’s longstanding economic weaknesses and get our growth rate up.

 Compound Annual Growth Rate (CAGR) calculated over the period 2008-2017 using ONS chained-volume GDP data.